Skip to main content

 Sütlaç (Rice Pudding)

-Creamy Turkish rice pudding made with milk, sugar, rice, and vanilla, traditionally baked until a golden caramelized skin forms on top.
-Served chilled or at room temperature, often garnished with cinnamon or ground pistachios.
-A comforting dessert found in every Turkish household and restaurant, representing Ottoman palace cuisine traditions.
+Creamy rice pudding made from milk, sugar, rice, and vanilla, often baked until a golden skin caramelizes on top.
+It's served chilled or at room temperature, sometimes dusted with cinnamon or ground pistachios.
+You'll find it in just about every Turkish home and restaurant, a holdover from Ottoman palace kitchens.

 vegetariangluten-freeContains: Dairy